Yassine-Benlaria/backend-test/README.md

 $ yarn run start:prod
 ```

+## Initial Admin Account

+When you first run the application, it will automatically create an initial admin account with the following credentials:

+- Email: admin@admin.admin
+- Password: admin

+**Important:** For security reasons, please change this password immediately after your first login.

 ## API Documentation

 When the application is running, you can access the Swagger API documentation by navigating to: